-In June 2008 and July 2008 we hired two senior executives.
-We hired a Chief Medical Officer to oversee the expansion of clinical activity, moving us towards the conclusion of our first Phase III clinical trial.
-We also hired a Senior Vice President for Regulatory Affairs and Quality Systems, a position newly created to manage the extensive FDA process.
 Our expenses generally include costs for clinical studies, securing patents, regulatory activities, manufacturing, personnel, rent for our facilities, and general corporate and working capital, including general and administrative expenses.
 Because we have no FDA-approved product and no commercial sales, we will continue to be dependent upon existing cash, the sale of equity or debt securities, or establishing a strategic alliance with appropriate partners to fund future activities.
-We cannot be assured that the pace of patient enrollment will meet our projections, that we will obtain FDA approval for our Delcath PHP SystemTM, that we will have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for any of our products.
+We cannot be assured that the pace of patient enrollment will meet our projections, that we will obtain FDA approval for our Delcath PHP SystemTM, that we will have, or could raise, sufficient financial resources to sustain our operations pending FDA approval, or that, if and when the required approvals are obtained, there will be a market for our product.

 The Company's expenditures are highly variable and are dependent upon the number and pace of patients enrolled in our clinical trials.
-We expect that the amount of capital required for our trials will increase over the coming months due to the increased number of patients enrolled at newly added clinical trial centers.
-We believe that we have sufficient capital for operations through 2009 and to substantially advance our ongoing Phase III trial.
+We expect that the amount of capital required for our trials will continue to increase over the coming months due to the increased number of patients enrolled at newly added clinical trial centers.
+We believe that we have sufficient capital for operations through 2009 and to complete enrollment of our ongoing Phase III trial.

-We are a development stage company, and since our inception we have raised approximately \$52.7 million (net of fundraising expenses).
+We are a development stage company, and since our inception we have raised approximately \$55.3 million (net of fundraising expenses).
 We have financed our operations primarily through public and private placements of equity securities.
-We have incurred net losses since we were founded and we expect to continue to incur significant and increasing net losses over the coming years.
+We have incurred net losses since we were founded and we expect to continue to incur significant and increasing net losses over the year.